manumaan/tickstack1.0/README.md

-# Custom TICK stack Sandbox
+# Custom TICK stack Sandbox 2.0
 This is a custom TICK stack sandbox with:

-TELEGRAF 1.13
+TELEGRAF 1.2
-INFLUXDB 1.8
+INFLUXDB 2.1
-CHRONOGRAF latest
+CHRONOGRAF 1.9
-KAPACITOR 1.5.5
+KAPACITOR 1.6
 GRAFANA 7.1.0

 ### Running